 It might feel counterintuitive at first to tell an interviewer that you’re nervous, but Castle notes that acknowledging your nerves can help calm you down and organize your thoughts during difficult parts of the conversation.

 “We understand that you’re a human,” he says.
 “It’s okay to be yourself and own your feelings.”

-- How to appear confident in your interview session.
+- How to regulate your money.

 If you’re really struggling during an interview, Castle suggests taking a deep breath and politely asking your interviewer for a brief pause.